13obbyMack/motivation-with-ai-songs/YOUTUBE_DOWNLOAD_FIX.md

 **Solution**: Added `'no_cache_dir': True` to disable caching entirely.

-### Issue 2: SABR Streaming
+### Issue 2: Bot Detection & Signature Solving
-**Problem**: YouTube was forcing SABR streaming which doesn't provide direct download URLs.
+**Problem**: YouTube was detecting bot activity and blocking requests with "Sign in to confirm you're not a bot" error.
+Also signature solving was failing.

 **Solution**:
-- Changed format selector to prefer `m4a` and `webm` formats which work better
-- Added `extractor_args` to prefer Android and web clients which are more reliable
+- Use iOS client as primary strategy (best for avoiding bot detection)
+- iOS client doesn't require signature solving
-- Android client is used as final fallback (most reliable)
+- Android client as fallback (no signature required)
+- Don't stop on bot detection - try all strategies
+- Changed from nightly yt-dlp to stable version 2024.12.13

 ### Issue 3: Empty File Downloads
 **Problem**: yt-dlp reported "already downloaded" but file was 0 bytes.